LASER HAIR REMOVAL

 Keep the treated area clean and dry, if further redness or irritation persists, skip your makeup & moisturizer, & deodorant (for underarms) until the irritation has subsided.

-Stubble, representing dead hair being shed from the hair follicle, will appear within 5-30 days from the treatment date. that is normal & they will fall out quickly.
+Stubble, representing dead hair being shed from the hair follicle, will appear within 5-30 days from the treatment date.
+Shedding is normal and will fall out quickly.

 Avoid sun exposure to reduce the chance of dark or light spots for at least 2 months.
 Use sunscreen (SPF 30 or higher) at all times throughout the treatment period, and for up to 1-2 months following.